coder/coder/docs/tutorials/template-from-scratch.md

   workspace name change, we use an immutable parameter, like `data.coder_workspace.me.id`.

-You'll see later that we make sure that our Docker container is ephemeral with the Terraform [count](https://developer.hashicorp.com/terraform/language/meta-arguments/count) meta-argument.
+Later, we use the Terraform [count](https://developer.hashicorp.com/terraform/language/meta-arguments/count) meta-argument to make sure that our Docker container is ephemeral.

 ```tf
 resource "docker_volume" "home_volume" {